bamarni/ticketfile/README.md

 If you use a library you'll also be tied to a language, Ticketfiles are **language agnostic**, it's just text.
 We provide an official Golang library but you're free to write your own, the format is easily parsable.

-Finally, Ticketfiles are **context agnostic** and not limited to receipt printers.
+Finally, even though they mainly target receipt printers, Ticketfiles are **context agnostic**.
-You could for instance convert a Ticketfile to HTML so it can be displayed in a browser or sent as e-mail attachment.
+For instance, in the future our Golang library will provide an HTML converter so that a Ticketfile could be displayed in a browser or sent as e-mail attachment.

+## Status of the spec

+At the moment specification are still subject to change based on usage feedbacks.
+They'll get more stable after a few months.

 ## Ticketfile specification